gmpassos/json_object_mapper/README.md

 - No @annotations or code generation.

-- Only uses Mirrors if is available in the platform (transparent load).
+- Only uses Mirrors if it's available in the platform (transparent load).

 ## Usage